keycloak/keycloak-quickstarts/fuse/README.md

 Start and Configure the Wildfly
 -------------------------------

-It is assumed that you already did the basic steps from the [Base README](../README.md) from the section "Start the RH-SSO Server" .
+It is assumed that you already did the basic steps from the [Base README](../README.md) from the section "Start the Keycloak Server" .
-The individual submodules will contain more specific steps for RH-SSO server for individual Fuse quickstart applications.
+The individual submodules will contain more specific steps for Keycloak server for individual Fuse quickstart applications.
 Usually it's about setup client and export `keycloak.json` file from it.

 Start and Configure the JBoss Fuse